tinko26/ao.net/docs/namespaces/ao.timing.md

 }
 ```

-The above custom timestamp is based on `DateTime.Now`, that is, the default Windows timestamp, that is updated every 15,6 milliseconds.
+The above custom timestamp is based on `DateTime.Now`, that is, the default Windows timestamp, that is updated every 15.6 milliseconds.
 The [`Ao.Timing.Win32`](ao.timing.win32.md) namespace provides options for custom timestamps with a higher resolution.

-## Stop watch
+## Stop Watch

 The `StopWatch` class is similar to the `System.Diagnostics.Stopwatch` class.